 To troubleshoot these issues, you should first check the error message and see if it provides any clues about the cause of the failure.

-Up until this point, troubleshooting your helm has sounded like a very manual process of looking through error messages.
-Not to mention most of this is done from within the command line interface.
-What if it did not have to be that manual?
+Up until this point, troubleshooting Helm has sounded like a very manual process of looking through error messages.
+Not to mention, most of this is done from within the command line interface.
+What if troubleshooting didn’t have to be that manual?

-If you are having an issue deploying Helm to your cluster, just install Botkube to your cluster and connect it to your preferred productivity tool (Slack, Teams, or Mattermost).
+If you are having an issue deploying Helm to your cluster, install Botkube’s Helm Plugin to your cluster and connect it to your preferred productivity tool (Slack, Teams, or Mattermost).
 Now let Botkube read through all the error messages and give you the solution.
+Botkube can quickly fix things like wrong Helm version or problem with helm packaging.

 In addition to finding the solution for Helm errors, Botkube’s ChatOps functions let you take action directly from your productivity tool.
 Need to rename the Helm chart to match the version?
 No problem!
 Botkube found that solution and lets you fix it in one click!